 - 7.1 Licensed premises, especially those operating late at night and in the early hours of the morning, can cause a range of nuisances impacting on people living, working or sleeping in the vicinity of the premises. - 7.2 The concerns relate, amongst other things, to litter, light pollution, noxious odours and noise nuisance resulting from music, human voices, ventilation equipment and vehicles.
 The Licensing Authority will expect applicants to demonstrate that suitable and sufficient measures have been identified, and will be implemented and maintained, with the intention of preventing public nuisance relevant to the individual style and characteristics of the premises and events. - 7.3 If an external structure or area is to be used by customers, whether for consumption of alcohol or smoking, the applicant will be expected to offer measures designed to minimise its impact on local residents in respect of both public nuisance and crime and disorder.
-These measures may include a restriction on hours that areas / structures will be used, appropriate signage requesting customers to consider local residents and monitoring of such areas by staff.

-- 7.4 The placement of tables and chairs outside of licensed premises may give rise to public nuisance including noise and litter.
+These measures may include a restriction on hours that areas / structures will be used, appropriate signage requesting customers to consider local residents and monitoring of such areas by staff. - 7.4 The placement of tables and chairs outside of licensed premises may give rise to public nuisance including noise and litter.
 When tables and chairs are situated on the public highway relevant consents will be required.
-In predominantly commercial areas such as shopping centres the Licensing Authority will normally allow the use of tables and chairs outside but will expect them to be removed before the premises close, and any resulting litter / debris cleared away. - 7.5 Applicants should give consideration to reducing potential noise nuisance by, for example: - Assessment of likely noise levels in the premises. - Assessment of likely noise levels if outdoor drinking is allowed. - The sound insulation the building would provide (e.g. double glazing, openable windows, double doors / lobbies to entrances). - The distance and direction to the nearest noise sensitive premises. - Likely noise sources outside of the premises (e.g. emptying bottle bins, taxis, unruly customers leaving the premises). - Dispersal of patrons where necessary the Licensing Authority will expect a dispersal policy for patrons at the end of the evening.
-The policy will specify such issues as alterations to the style and volume of music played, public address announcements and use of appropriate signage at exits. - Ways to limit noise / disorder from patrons leaving the premises. - 7.6 The extent to which the above matters will need to be addressed will be dependant on the nature of the area where the premises are situated, the type of premises concerned, the licensable activities to be provided, operational procedures and the needs of the local community.
+Enquiries for consents should be directd to the Council's Licensing team.
+In predominantly commercial areas such as shopping centres the Licensing Authority will normally allow the use of tables and chairs outside but will expect them to be removed before the premises close, and any resulting litter/ debris cleared away.

+- 7.5 Applicants should give consideration to reducing potential noise nuisance by, for example: - Assessment of likely noise levels in the premises. - Assessment of likely noise levels if outdoor drinking is allowed. - The sound insulation the building would provide (e.g. double glazing, openable windows, double doors / lobbies to entrances). - The distance and direction to the nearest noise sensitive premises. - Likely noise sources outside of the premises (e.g. emptying bottle bins, taxis, unruly customers leaving the premises). - Dispersal of patrons where necessary the Licensing Authority will expect a dispersal policy for patrons at the end of the evening.
+The policy will specify such issues as alterations to the style and volume of music played, public address announcements and use of appropriate signage at exits. - Ways to limit noise / disorder from patrons leaving the premises. - 7.6 The extent to which the above matters will need to be addressed will be dependent on the nature of the area where the premises are situated, the type of premises concerned, the licensable activities to be provided, operational procedures and the needs of the local community. - 7.7 Applicants are advised to seek advice from Durham County Councils Environmental Health Team and incorporate any recommendations in their Operating Schedule before submitting their applications.